-Delta is giving travelers another month to book travel worry-free, extending its free changes and cancellation to all tickets booked by Dec.
-31, 30 – even for flights as far out as November 2021.
+Delta is giving travelers even longer to book any flight worry-free, extending its free change and cancellation policies to all tickets booked by March 30, 2021 – farther than any other airline has gone.

 That means you could change any ticket for future travel without paying hefty fees so long as you book by the end of the year.
 Or cancel it and get a voucher that lasts for a year.
-And even award tickets booked using SkyMiles qualify for free change or cancellation.
+And even award tickets booked using SkyMiles and Delta basic economy fares qualify for free change or cancellation.

 Delta is also offering free changes to any previously booked flight for domestic and international travel scheduled through March 31, 2021.
 So long as you booked by April 17, you can cancel for free and get a voucher for the value of your ticket – and you’ve now got two full years to use those vouchers before they expire in December 2022.

 Read why you should wait before canceling flights – especially if you want a refund rather than a voucher.

 Airlines left and right are granting these waivers to reassure anxious travelers – and convince them to keep buying tickets.
 Delta was the first major U.S. carrier to apply these waivers retroactively for upcoming travel, though other airlines eventually matched that policy.

 But after a recent extension, Delta has gone farther than any other U.S. carrier.

 What Delta Flights are Eligible to Be Changed or Canceled?

 Delta has steadily expanded its waivers to be more and more generous as travelers plan to stay home.

 All Delta flights for all domestic travel through the end of 2020 can be changed or canceled for free.
 Have an international trip on the books?
 All international flights through December can also be changed or canceled for free, too.